bttomio/UGA_thesisdown/README.md

 First, download the code as a `.zip` file and extract the files to a specific folder.

-With the files in this repository, you can:
+With the files in this repository, you are able to:

 1. Reproduce my thesis manuscript